chrisherb/trnr-lib/README.md

 # trnr-lib

-A collection of header classes used in the development of software by Ternär Music Technology.
+A collection of header only classes used in the development of software by Ternär Music Technology.